A judge offers advice to stand out—in a good way—in the showmanship arena.

 At the highest levels of competition, exhibitors are expected to complete their patterns with speed and precision, but if you’re just starting out, don’t push the speed at the expense of accuracy.
 While you don’t want to move so slowly that you appear timid or sluggish, it’s more important to execute the pattern correctly and smoothly, and to perform each maneuver at the designated marker.

 It’s in the Details

 Although mane banding isn’t required for showmanship, it is standard practice for Quarter Horses and other stock breeds.
 Plan to band your horse’s mane if you want to do well in your showmanship class.
 Nothing can undermine an otherwise perfect grooming job like messy bands, and it takes practice to get it right.
 The bands must be equally sized and lie flat along your horse’s neck.
 Loose hairs or banded sections pointing in every direction will detract from your look.
 Allow yourself a few practice runs before show day so that you’ll be able to do it right when it counts.

 Just like ridden classes, success in showmanship requires practice, preparation and a solid understanding of what the judge is looking for.
 Apply these tips, and you and your horse will shine at your next show.

 Perfect Your Showmanship Pattern

-Leslie Potter is Associate Web Editor of HorseChannel.com and holds a Bachelor's degree from William Woods University in Equestrian Science with a concentration in saddle seat riding.
+Leslie Potter is Senior Associate Web Editor of HorseChannel.com and holds a Bachelor's degree from William Woods University in Equestrian Science.
+Follow her on Twitter: @LeslieInLex

 This article originally appeared in the June 2012 issue of Horse Illustrated.
 Click here to subscribe.